Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Skin cancer is associated with both the length and intensity of sun exposure.
 The risk of melanoma increases with excessive sun exposure during the first 10 to 18 years of life.
 Sunburns are also dangerous; having 5 or more sunburns doubles the risk of developing skin cancer.
 The cancer typically arises many years later.Tanning Devices

 Tanning beds and sun lamps increase the risk for developing melanoma and other skin cancers, and the risk increases with frequency, age of use, and length of use.
-Women in their 20s, as well as blondes and redheads, are especially at risk.
+Women in their 20s, as well as people with blond or red hair are especially at risk.
 The World Health Organization has designated tanning devices as known carcinogens.
-More restrictions are now in place to prevent young people from accessing these devices.Phototherapy and Photochemotherapy with PUVA
+More governmental restrictions are now in place to prevent young people from accessing these devices.Phototherapy and Photochemotherapy with PUVA

 Geography plays a role in skin cancer risk, primarily with regard to the intensity and length of sun exposure in certain locations.
 Studies show an increased incidence of melanomas in populations that previously had a lower incidence, but then migrated to Australia.